softindex/uikernel/docs/docs/list-model.md

  getLabel(number id, function callback)
 {% endhighlight %}

 Get an option name using ID.
-The callback function will return the result as a string.
+The callback function returns the result as a string.